 Bobby Moore grew up in rural Northwest Georgia surrounded by country, bluegrass, and gospel music.
 Like a backslidden Baptist, he distanced himself from his upbringing for the longest time, turning his attention to underground rock ‘n’ roll.
 Moore first rediscovered his musical roots as a public history graduate student (University of West Georgia, 2011).
 As an intern with the Georgia Humanities Council, he helped plan a Georgia tour of the Smithsonian’s travelling New Harmonies exhibit.
 He’s since become an Atlanta-based freelance writer and dreams of working in Nashville as a public historian.

-All of Randy Travis’ Albums, Ranked
+All of Alan Jackson’s Studio Albums, Ranked